Julienbeaulieu/Data-Visualization-Project-Communicate-Data-Findings-Udacity/README.md

 ![](/images/univariate_distribution_of_borrower_APR.png)

-Borrower APR is slightly skewed to the right.
-We can see some peaks throughout the whole distribution.
+Borrower APR is slightly skewed to the left and range from 0.006 to 0.42.
+We can see some peaks throughout the whole distribution, the most obvious one being at 0.35.
 This seems to show that there are certain preconstructed borrower annual percentage rates, the most common one being 0.35.

 #### Estimated Return
 ![](/images/univariate_distribution_of_estimated_return.png)

-Most return rates fall between 7% and 13%.
-Anything over 15% is very rare.
-The average return for a loan is 9.6%.
-The max in the dataset is 28%.
+Estimated Returns more or less follows a normal distribution.
+Return rates range from -0.18 to 0.28.
+Anything over 0.15 is very rare.
+The average return for a loan is 0.96.

 #### Loan Amounts
 ![](/images/univariate_log_distribution_of_loan_amounts.png)